violathadtanone/IDS706-Mini-Assignment-2/README.md

 ```

 ## Dataset Description
 The dataset uses for this assignment is Sleep_health_and_lifestyle_dataset.csv from Kaggle.
-It covers a wide range of variables related to sleep and daily habits such as gender, age, occupation, sleep duration, quality of sleep, and the presence or absence of sleep disorders.
-This can be download from: https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset
+It includes a wide range of variables related to sleep and daily habits such as gender, age, occupation, sleep duration, quality of sleep, and the presence or absence of sleep disorders.
+It can be download from: https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset

 ## Overall Setup Instructions